Information Science Doctoral Program

 - Get a peer-reviewed paper published, OR

-· Present a paper at a peer-reviewed national or international conference.
+- Present a paper at a peer-reviewed national or international conference, OR

 IV.
 Full-Time Study in Residence

 Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two sessions after admission to the advanced program.
 This requirement is designed to insure for each doctoral student a sustained period of intensive intellectual growth.
 For this purpose, a student will enroll in full-time study (9 credits) taken in each of two sessions, or in a regular session and a summer session, not necessarily consecutive, which must be completed satisfactorily.
 Students already working in a university-based teaching position or in employment involving significant research may petition the faculty for a waiver of this requirement.